Making your end-of-life plans now is a gift to the loved ones you leave behind.

 • Legacy projects

-• Organization (paperwork, passwords, etc).
+• Document organization in case of emergency (paperwork, passwords, etc).

 • “Next to birth, death is one of our most profound experiences - shouldn’t we talk about it, prepare for it, use what it can teach us about how to live?”